LynMcJo06/Election_Analysis/README.md

 ## Winner of the Election
 Ms. Diana Degette won the election by popular vote, after receiving 272,892 votes and 73.8% of the votes casts, which is above the 50.1% required by law.
 ##  Summary
 This analysis was completed using the Python coding language in the VS Code interpreter.
 This code can be easily modified to support future election audits.
+The code was puposfully written using repetitive statements.
+The repetitive statements allow for the iteration of a CSV file with an unknown amount of rows and candidates.
+The code could be modified to accomodate a percentage to two decimal places by slightly altering these two code lines *f"Winning Percentage: {winning_percentage:**.1f**}%\n", f"{candidate_name}: {vote_percentage:**.1f**}% ({votes:,})\n")* -- change the .1f to .2f.
+Additionally, any of the variable names such as *candidate_options* can be changed, provided they are changed throughout the code.
+Please be aware that a CSV file might have a different column order that stores the name of the candidates and the vote count.
+This is important because the Python code used for this analysis incorporated "indexing" to select the appropriate column.
+For example, in Excel the columns are labeled A, B, C, etc.  In Python the first column "A" is 0, the second column "B" is 1, and so on.
+I would be happy to assist with any future election audits.